evilusean/ProjectSean/ByDate/Readme.md

 All Projects Sorted by reverse chronological date</br>

+## October2021 - Hearthstone Python Bot - https://github.com/evilusean/Hearthstone-Python-Click :
+Plays the game 'Hearthstone: Battlegrounds' for me and collects in game currency while I sleep.
+Used daily for years.

 ## September2021 - IBM-Visualizing-Data-Python - https://github.com/evilusean/Edx-IBM-Visualizing-Data-Python :
 This repository contains various projects related to visualizing data with Python.
 Below is a list of the files along with their links.